Ebolavirus: Structure

 GP is the protein responsible for pathogenic differences among ebolaviruses.
 GP encodes two glycoproteins, one of which is sGP (soluble glycoprotein) which has a role in Ebola pathogenesis.
 Research has suggested that sGP is able to subvert the host immune response increasing the EBOV pathogenesis.

 NP contains both the filoviral genome and the antigenome.
 NP oligomerization is responsible for the NC (helical nucleocapsid) formation which allows the -ssRNA genome to be protected against host cell degradation by endonucleases and host immune response.
 NP is also shown to recruit host cell proteins to facilitate virus transcription and replication within the cytoplasm.

+Ebolaviruses vary in size across variants, exhibiting cylindrical cores that are between 50 - 80 nm in diameter and lengths between 10 - 14 μm.
+Ebolavirus spikes extend out 10 nm and are spaced about 10 nm apart.

 Hosts

 Researchers have found evidence of Ebola infection in three species of fruit bat.
 The bats show no symptoms of the disease, indicating that they may be the main natural reservoirs of the Ebolavirus.
 It is possible that there are other reservoirs and vectors.
 Understanding where the virus incubates between outbreaks and how it is transmitted between species will help protect humans and other primates from the virus.

 The researchers found that bats of three species – Franquet's epauletted fruit bat (Epomops franqueti), the hammer-headed bat (Hypsignathus monstrosus) and the little collared fruit bat (Myonycteris torquata) – had either genetic material from the Ebola virus, known as RNA sequences, or evidence of an immune response to the disease.
 The bats showed no symptoms themselves.

 The Bombali ebolavirus (BOMV) was isolated from the little free-tailed bat (Chaerephon pumilus) and the Angolan free-tailed bat (Mops condylurus) in Sierra Leone.